 If you’re someone who’s bothered by how much of a memory-hog Chrome has become, Microsoft Edge is the clear winner in this regard.

 Then there’s the Editor, Microsoft’s built-in answer to writing assistants like Grammarly.
 Editor uses artificial intelligence to keep your writing up to snuff and promises to work well for anyone not willing to shell out cash for a different add-on.

 Extensions are another feature the Microsoft Edge browser and Chrome both offer, although in different ways.
 You can add Edge extensions from the Windows Store, which has a more limited selection, as well as extensions from the Chrome Web Store, although it requires manually accessing it.
 So far, we haven’t run into an extension that won’t install and run on Edge without issue.
 Theoretically, that means that Edge could gain more extensions than Chrome if the developer community embraces the Windows Store.
 What was once a Chrome strength has been leveraged brilliantly by Edge.

 Edge also offers a Read Aloud feature that will read everything on a webpage in a pleasant voice.
 It’s a great accessibility feature that makes it possible for those with limited vision to access written words.

 Both browsers support turning webpages into apps, and while the process is a bit different, the net result is the same.
 Apps run well on both platforms.

 Finally, when you want to cast your content to another device, Edge uses the Miracast and DNLA protocols, while Chrome outputs to Chromecast devices.
 Which is preferable comes down to which devices you want to cast to, although Chromecast is likely the more popular solution.

-One area where Chrome holds an advantages is its hooks into the entire Google ecosystem, such as Gmail, Google Calendar, Google Docs, and Google Maps.
+One reason why Chrome holds an advantage is that it hooks into the entire Google ecosystem, such as Gmail, Google Calendar, Google Docs, and Google Maps.
 If you’re dependent on that ecosystem, then switching to any other browser might be a challenge, although cross-compatibility is improving

 Chrome handles syncing flawlessly, allowing for almost seamless functionality between your phone, laptop, iPad, or anything else where Chrome can be installed.